lgbouma/lgbouma.com/content/_index.md

 Some recent projects have included:

 * Creating and analyzing light curves of stars in open clusters and moving groups, using the TESS full frame images.
-The first analysis covers about one sixth of the galactic plane.
+So far, I've analyzed about one third of the galactic plane.
 The eventual aims are to find planets with known ages, and to enable studies in stellar astrophysics.
   [(paper)](https://ui.adsabs.harvard.edu/abs/2019ApJS..245...13B/abstract)
   [(light curves)](http://archive.stsci.edu/hlsp/cdips)